 Every new approach, method, procedure, device, resource, etc. is largely an improvement on the previous or existing one.
-Thanks to this particular reason we have had the emergence of Grammar-Translation Method, Direct Method(s), Structural Approach, Situational Approach, Structural-Situational Approach, Bilingual Method, the Communicative Approach, etc. Presently the Communicative Approach is in great use and demand, notwithstanding some genuine objections.
-Let us briefly discuss some of the alternative methods in and approaches to ELT.
+Thanks to this particular reason we have had the emergence of Grammar-Translation Method, Direct Method(s), Structural Approach, Situational Approach, Structural-Situational Approach, Bilingual Method, the Communicative Approach, etc. Presently the

-- (i) Innovations are new ways of doing something. - (ii) Implementation of a new idea is a process innovation. - (iii) Introducing a new idea is a product innovation. - (iv) Innovations and Technology do not influence each other. - (v) Approaches, methods and curricula are some of the areas in ELT in which innovations have taken place.
+- (i) Innovations are new ways of doing something. - (ii) Implementation of a new idea is a process innovation. - (iii) Introducing a new idea is a product innovation. - (iv) Innovations and Technology do not influence each other. - Approaches, methods and curricula are some of the areas in ELT in which innovations have taken place.